Skip to main content

 High-fidelity adult and pediatric mannequins.
 A dedicated ultrasound bay.
 Task trainers for ultrasound-guided vascular access, lumbar puncture, central lines, and airway management including video laryngoscopy and surgical airway.
 Cadaver labs for advanced procedural training and anatomy review.
 Interdisciplinary scenarios with nursing, pharmacy, trauma surgery, and other teams.

-A program with the time, money, and infrastructure for real questions.
+A program with the infrastructure for real questions.

 Mayo Clinic’s research culture is one of the things its name is built on.
 That culture extends to residents here, with intentional support: dedicated project funding for residents, supportive IRB processes, and faculty who actively co-author with trainees.